timescale/docs/promscale/installation/docker.md

 </procedure>

 ## Install Promscale with a Docker compose file
 You can use a Docker compose file to create containers for TimescaleDB, Promscale, and the `node_exporter`, using a single command.
 To help you get started, we have created a sample Docker compose file, available from the [Promscale GitHub repository][promscale-docker-compose].

-Before you begin, make sure that you have the `prometheus.yml` configuration file in the same directory as `docker-compose.yml`.
+Before you begin, make sure that you have your `prometheus.yml` configuration file is in the same directory as `docker-compose.yml`.
+For more information about creating a `prometheus.yml` configuration file, see the [Install Prometheus][install-prometheus] step in this section.

 <procedure>